 Surge arresters, at a minimum, shall be designed to operate at ANSI required ambients of -30_C to $+40_C$ (-22_F to $+104_F$).
 All surge arresters shall be designed to operate satisfactorily in the ambients required by their installed location.
-Some locations in PJM have required -40_C capability.
-When surge arresters are mounted on Transformers, their high temperature ambient may easily reach $+50_C$.
+Some locations in PJM require -40_C capability.

-Local environmental conditions should be considered when selecting creep requirements for Surge arresters.
+Local environmental conditions should be considered when selecting leakage distances requirements for Surge arresters and other components.